 Long-distance transmission and global trade will be part of the hydrogen value chain, especially for regions with significant hydrogen demand but limited land area to generate power from renewable sources.
-Hydrogen's global value chain will have long-distance pipelines, and shipping routes21.
+Hydrogen's global value chain will have long-distance pipelines, and shipping routes22.

 Hydrogen transportation is a critical part of the value chain sustainability analysis.
 High amounts of energy are required to compress or liquify gas hydrogen or convert it to another energy carrier, such as ammonia.
 Currently, the main transportation alternatives for hydrogen are compressed gaseous or liquid hydrogen by truck and compressed gaseous by pipeline.
 Another option is hydrogen blends using existing fossil gas infrastructure.
 Although blends have been promoted in some countries, the emissions saving potential is lower than expected.
-Because blends are typically expressed in volumetric percentages, and the volumetric energy density of hydrogen is lower than the one of methane, in consequence, the energy share of hydrogen is lower in gas blends.22 The https://www.researchgate.net/publication/348116004 The Role of Green and Blue Hydrogen in the Energy Transition - A Technological and Geopolitical Perspective
+Because blends are typically expressed in volumetric percentages, and the volumetric energy density of hydrogen is lower than the one of methane, in consequence, the energy share of hydrogen is lower in gas blends.23 The Following graph illustrates the emissions reduction potential of different blends of hydrogen and natural gas.
+Considering its low mitigation potential, blends are excluded from the Climate Bonds criteria.